 We do not accept manuscripts over 5,000 words.

-We are actively looking for Indigenous writers familiar with Indigenous art to review art shows, including Latin America.
+Art Shows: We are actively looking for reviewers familiar with Indigenous art to review art shows, including Latin America.
 We include reviews of Indigenous American art exhibits from regions outside the Americas.
 Reviews of alternative art events such as performances or public art interventions as welcome.
-We have found that critical reviews of art markets are challenging; however, general reports of art markets are welcome on the website or blog.
+Curated art shows in museums or community non-profit spaces are preferred.

 We do not write about upcoming events in the magazine; however, we do sell ads to promote upcoming events.
 We also have an online calendar, where Native art events can be listed for free.
 Artists, curators, and others are welcome and encouraged to share their art and events on our Facebook Page.

 Indigenous American identity is complex and politically charged.
 Our magazine is dedicated to covering art by Indigenous peoples of the Americas—meaning people whose ancestors originated in either North or South America prior to first European contact in the 10th century and first African contact in the 15th century.
-We define Indigenous peoples as having Indigenous ancestry and active engagement in the tribal communities to whom they belong.
+We define Indigenous peoples as both having Indigenous ancestry and engagement with and acknowledgement from the tribal communities to whom they belong.

 We comply with the Indian Arts and Crafts Act of 1990 and reveal, to the best of our knowledge, if an individual is enrolled in a state or federally recognized tribe or if they are of unenrolled tribal descent.
 We recognize there are many political and historical reasons why tribes might not have recognition or an individual of Indigenous ancestry may not be eligible for enrollment or have been disenrolled.
 We will carefully navigate these issues guided by honesty and openness.